 Definition 2.10.
-If a group G admits the structure described above, then it is called homologically dissipated (and $\varphi \in G$ is called a homological dissipator for G).
-Using this terminology, Proposition 2.7 is the statement that homologically dissipated groups are acyclic.
-We discuss in Appendix A relations to the notions of binate groups [Ber89], dissipated groups [Ber02] and homotopy-dissipated groups (see also Remark 2.11 below).
+If a group G admits the structure described above, then we say that it is homologically dissipated and that $[\varphi] \in G$ is a homological dissipator for G. In this terminology, Proposition 2.7 is the statement that homologically dissipated groups are acyclic.
+This should be compared to binate groups [Ber89] and dissipated groups [Ber02]; see Remark 2.11 below.

 Proof of Proposition 2.7.
 This is an almost verbatim adaptation of [Mat71].
 However, we give a complete proof, since this technical result is central to our arguments in this paper.